-1. INTRODUCTION:

-The Department of Education & Skills (DoES) has an ongoing policy of updating its Technical Guidance documents for Mechanical & Electrical (M&E) Building Services & Information, Communication Technology (ICT) installations in primary schools.
+2. INTRODUCTION

-DoES Technical Guidance Document TGD - 030 is an interim document and its provisions will be subsumed into DoES Technical Guidance Document TGD - 002, 004 & 006 when these documents themselves are next updated and posted on the DoES website www.education.ie.
-This document should be read in conjunction with DoES TGD - 002, 004, 006, 021.2 & 026.

-It is to be used by school authorities and Design Teams to assist them in the design of the ICT installations and M&E building services on new school and extension projects in primary schools and also on refurbishment and upgrade projects where practical, appropriate and effective.

-Once these guidelines have been posted on the DoES website they must be implemented in full on all new primary school projects entering the design process.

-For projects currently in the design process it shall be implemented as follows:

-• PROJECTS WHERE STAGE 1 IS IN PREPARATION:
+- (a) DoES Technical Guidance Document TGD-030 is an interim document and its provisions will be subsumed into DoES Technical Guidance Document TGD-002 Mechanical & Electrical Building Services Engineering Guidelines for Primary Schools, TGD-004 Information &Communications Technology (ICT) Infrastructure Guidelines for Primary Schools & TGD 006 Energy Information Form when these documents themselves are next updated and posted on the DoES website.
+This document should be read in conjunction with DoES TGD-002, 004, 006, 021-2, & 026. - (b) In addition to this guidance document the DoES is also introducing TGD-026 Revision 1 and a new one TGD-030.1 Guidelines for Mains Water Distribution Systems in Primary Schools which have implications for M&E building services in primary schools. - (c) These are to be used by school authorities and Design Teams to assist them in the design of the ICT installations and M&E building services on new school and extension projects in primary schools and also on refurbishment and upgrade projects where practical, appropriate and effective. - (d) Once these guidelines have been posted on the DoES website they must be implemented in full on all new primary school projects entering the design process. - (e) For projects currently in the design process TGD-030 Rev 1 & TGD-030.1 shall be implemented as follows: - PROJECTS WHERE STAGE 1 IS IN PREPARATION:

-These guidelines shall be implemented and addressed in the design development of Stage 2a.
+TGD-030.1 and the changed guidelines as highlighted in TGD-030 Rev 1 and TGD-026 Rev 1 shall be implemented and addressed in the design development of Stage 2a.